kevinoid/inflate-auto/README.md

 `InflateAuto` should behave identically to any of the `zlib` decompression types, with the exception of `instanceof` and `.constructor` checks.
 Using the class should be as simple as `s/Inflate(Raw)?/InflateAuto/g` in existing code.
-If any real-world which code requires modification (other than mentioned above) to work with `InflateAuto` it is considered a bug in `InflateAuto`.
+If any real-world code requires modification (other than mentioned above) to work with `InflateAuto` it is considered a bug in `InflateAuto`.
 Please [report any such issues](https://github.com/kevinoid/inflate-auto/issues/new).